Bramber Castle

-Bramber Castle is a Norman motte-and-bailey castle formerly the caput of the large feudal barony of Bramber long held by the Braose family.
+Bramber Castle is the ruins of a Norman motte-and-bailey castle, formerly the caput of the large feudal barony of Bramber long held by the Braose family.
 It is situated in the village of Bramber, West Sussex, near the town of Steyning, overlooking the River Adur.

 History

 Surveys indicate the Normans were the first to build a fortification in the area, around 1070.
 It served as the administrative hub of the newly created Rape of Bramber, and controlled the River Adur estuary.
 The castle was held by William de Braose, 1st Lord of Bramber, whose family originated from Falaise.

+During the First Barons' War, King John (r.
+1199–1216) gave instructions to demolished Knepp Castle in the same county and to use its resources to reinforce Bramber Castle.

-Except for a short period when it was confiscated by King John (1199–1216), the castle remained in the de Braose family, until the male line died out in 1326, and it passed to the Mowbrays.
+Except for a short period when it was confiscated by King John, the castle remained in the de Braose family, until the male line died out in 1326, and it passed to the Mowbrays.
 Bramber was one of the poorest parts of Sussex, and while it remained a centre of administration, the Mowbrays did not live there; by the 1550s, it was recorded as 'the late castle', used for grazing.

 During the First English Civil War, Bramber was held by a Parliamentary garrison, under James Temple and Simon Lentner.
 In December 1643, a skirmish took place nearby, when a Royalist force unsuccessfully tried to secure the bridge over the River Adur.
-However, it is unclear whether the castle itself was occupied, while there is no evidence to support a local myth its associated church was used as a gun position.
+However, it is unclear whether the castle itself was occupied, while there is no evidence to support a local myth that its associated church was used as a gun position.

+The castle ruins and its 12 acres of land were acquired by the National Trust in 1945.